raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

     - use Rights and Power
         + when the other party will not come to the table
         + when you have exhausted all of your options
             - "look I'm running out of optimism here.
-My goal is to settle this but I feal that I might need to seek legal council.
+My goal is to settle this but **I feal that I might need to seek legal council**.
 Do you have any more ideas?"

         + when the other party is not taking you seriously